ALABAMA ASSOCIATION OF FEDERAL EDUCATION PROGRAM ADMINISTRATORS CONSTITUTION AND BY-LAWS

 Section 1.
 Committees authorized by the Board for the furtherance of the Association’s work shall be appointed by the president.
 Committees so appointed shall serve until relieved of their duties.
 Committee members, individually or corporately, may incur no expense for the Association unless funds have been previously allocated by the Board for such purpose.
 All committee reports will be presented to the Board of Directors for consideration and action.

-Article X-Fiscal Year
+Article IX-Fiscal Year

 Section 1.
 The fiscal year of the Association shall be October 1 to September 30.

-Article XI-Rules of Order
+Article X-Rules of Order

 Section 1.
-Robert’s Rules of Order (Revised) shall be the authority on all questions of procedure not otherwise cove red in the Constitution or these By-Laws.
+Robert’s Rules of Order (Revised) shall be the authority on all questions of procedure not otherwise covered in the Constitution or these By-Laws.

 Dated: November 1992